 Preview Mode Links will not work in preview mode

+The Bully Pulpit has merged with the Let’s Find Common Ground podcast.
+As the tone of public discourse becomes increasingly angry and divisive, Let’s Find Common Ground offers a healing path to reaching agreement and moving forward.
 At the USC Dornsife Center for the Political Future, we bring together top Republicans and Democrats to transcend partisan divisions and explore solutions to our most pressing national and global challenges.
-Join veteran strategists Bob Shrum and Mike Murphy along with other Center staff and major voices in the Bully Pulpit for fun conversations that advance civil dialogue and practical politics.
-When President Theodore Roosevelt coined the phrase bully pulpit, bully meant “wonderful”; and Roosevelt, according to the Oxford Dictionary, was envisioning “an outstanding opportunity to speak out on any issue.”
-Hear from famous people who’ve known success and setbacks, whether they worked for Donald Trump or Barack Obama, G.W.
-Bush or Bill Clinton, the Republican Party or the Democratic Party.
+Join veteran strategists Bob Shrum and Mike Murphy along with other Center staff and major voices for fun conversations that advance civil dialogue and practical politics.
 The conversations go behind the curtain with elected officials, campaign staff, journalists, academics, pundits, and political operatives.
 Every exchange is guided by standards central to the Center’s mission: Respect each other and respect the truth.
 Opponents are adversaries, not enemies.
 And if you lose, don’t burn down the stadium.
-The Bully Pulpit was formerly called Election R&D.

 Jun 30, 2020